fotism23/Maze/README.md

 # Maze
  A 3D Maze game using Unity3D game engine.

-This game was developed as the second assignment for the undergraduate couse Computer Graphics and Interactive Systems of the Department of Computer Science and Engineering at the University of Ioannina.
+This game was developed as the second assignment for the undergraduate course Computer Graphics and Interactive Systems of the Department of Computer Science and Engineering at the University of Ioannina.

 ![Alt tag](https://github.com/fotism23/Maze/blob/master/Preview/menu_scene.PNG)